xbase01/xbase01/README.md

 - 🌱 I’m currently learning **Apache Spark for large-scale genomic data processing**

-- 👯 I’m looking to collaborate on **bioinformatic tools that improve the speed of analyzing genomic data**
+- 👯 I’m looking to collaborate on ** bioinformatic tools for high-throughput, error-corrected analysis of large genomic datasets**

 - 🤝 I’m looking for help with **BioZoomX 🙂**